nhayward/revpit/user/pages/02.editors/ash-p/bio.md

 * BDSM and Erotica
 * Violent Horror and Gore

 Ideally, I prefer to work with manuscripts that range between 50-80k words.
-I am open to working with manuscripts of up to 100k if it's so good that I just HAVE TO READ IT!
+I am open to working with a manuscript of up to 100k if it's so good that I just HAVE TO READ IT!

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

 A manuscript must be able to engage my interest within the first page or two.
-A great hook, connection with the character(s), robust character development and world building with the promise of great adventure is sure to grab my interest.
+A great hook, connection with the character(s), robust character development and world building with the promise of an epic adventure is sure to grab my attention.

 **What can writers expect from working with you during #RevPit, including communication?**

 Writers can expect honest feedback and I always like to be accessible to authors I work with.
-I will be available on Reddit and email.
+I will be available on Bluesky, Reddit, and email.
 You can expect quick responses, unless I'm stuck in an emergency of some sort or then asleep due to the time difference.

 **What do you expect from writers during the #RevPit revision process, including communication?**

 I hope that the writers are open to constructive criticism and honest feedback.
-I work with a lot of new authors so I understand the need to be gentle with their book babies.
-I also like for them to feel safe enough to ask any questions and express any fears or thoughts that they have about their work.
+I work with a lot of new authors so I understand the need to be gentle with your book babies.
+I also like for my authors to feel safe enough to ask any questions and express any fears or thoughts that they have about their work.
 I'm not going to babysit you though, so I will require regular updates and a reasonably quick response to any queries I have.

 **What hobbies do you have outside of writing and editing?**

-I read a LOT of anything that catches my interest, be it fiction or nonfiction.
+I read anything that catches my interest, be it fiction or nonfiction.
 I like learning new words and languages, and about new cultures.
-I watch a lot of sci fi, medical, and crime/detective TV shows and sci fi/fantasy anime.
+I watch a lot of sci-fi, medical, crime/detective TV shows and sci-fi/fantasy anime.
 I collect stationery and knick knacks that inspire my creative spirit.
 I love spending time with animals and babies, preferably together.
 That's my most favorite thing in the world.
-I love travelling, though I don't do a lot of it anymore.
+I love traveling, though I don't do a lot of it anymore.